divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 Functionality:

 1. The UI of the app cannot be implemented at all.
-2. Not all parts of the UI could be implemented.
+2. Not all parts of the UI can be implemented.
 3. The UI of the app works, but there are several features in the UI missing.
-4. All parts of the UI could be implemented, with only some small features are missing.
+4. All parts of the UI can be implemented, with only some small features are missing.
-5. All of the UI features could be fully implemented.
+5. All of the UI features can be fully implemented.

-These critera relates specifically to the TwitterReader example app.
+Again, the evaluation critera relate to the TwitterReader example app.
 A user interface that has the UI features of the original jqTouch UI would get 5 on this scale.
 This criteria is also related to developer experience.
 A skilled developer who knows the UI framework well, could probably implement missing functionality.

+Framework support:

+For framework support we list the platforms/versions the framework runs on.

+Tested platforms/devices:

+* Android 2.3 (Nexus One)
+* Android 4.2 (Nexus 7)
+* iOS 5 (iPhone 4)
+* Windows Phone 8 (HTC?)

+This gives a score from 0 to 4 (0 = does not run on any platform, 4 = runs on all 4 platforms).

 ## Overview of the test app